-- Continue to implement the requirements of the Affordable Housing Overlay Zone. - Review the requirements of the Affordable Housing Overlay Zone by 2029 to determine and improve the effectiveness of the Overlay Zone and make amendments as necessary. - Prioritize inclusionary in-lieu fees for lower income affordable housing projects proposed in the Affordable Housing Overlay (see also Program 7).
+- Continue to implement the requirements of the Affordable Housing Overlay Zone. - Review the requirements of the Affordable Housing Overlay Zone by 20295 to determine and improve the effectiveness of the Overlay Zone and make amendments as necessary within one year of the review of the Overlay.
+Specifically, evaluate the effectiveness of the Overlay in relation to projects/sites eligible for by-right approval if 20 percent of the units are set aside for lower income (very low and low) households (see Program 2). - Prioritize inclusionary in-lieu fees for lower income affordable housing projects proposed in the Affordable Housing Overlay (see also Program 7).